Dipentum Side Effects

 Generic Name: olsalazine

-Note: This page contains information about the side effects of olsalazine.
-Some of the dosage forms included on this document may not apply to the brand name Dipentum.
+Note: This document contains side effect information about olsalazine.
+Some of the dosage forms listed on this page may not apply to the brand name Dipentum.

 For the Consumer